radovanhorvat/TRUSS-PY/README.md

 ## Project goal

-- engine written in Python
+- FEM engine written in Python
 - GUI written in AutoLISP, designed as AutoCAD .bundle plugin
-- project results stored in database
-- graphics generated and exported to AutoCAD
+- resulting graphics generated and exported to AutoCAD